Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

 \seclabel{mripchar}

-In this section we prove \thmref{mripchar}, that is, $\sf{MRIP = EXP^{||NP}}$.
+In this section we prove \thmref{expchar}, that is, $\sf{MRIP = EXP^{||NP}}$.
 We first show that $\sf{MRIP}$ is the same as another complexity class, $\sf{EXP^{||poly-NEXP}}$, which we define below.
-We complete the proof of \thmref{mripchar} by showing $\sf{EXP^{||NP}} = \sf{EXP^{||poly-NEXP}}$. \begin{definition} \deflabel{exppolynexp} $\sf{EXP^{||poly-NEXP}}$ is the class of languages decidable by a deterministic exponential-time Turing machine with non-adaptive access to an $\sf{NEXP}$ oracle, such that the length of each oracle query is polynomial in the length of the input of the Turing machine. \end{definition}
+We complete the proof of \thmref{expchar} by showing $\sf{EXP^{||NP}} = \sf{EXP^{||poly-NEXP}}$. \begin{definition}\deflabel{exppolynexp} $\sf{EXP^{||poly-NEXP}}$ is the class of languages decidable by an exponential-time Turing machine with non-adaptive access to an $\sf{NEXP}$ oracle, such that the length of each oracle query is polynomial in the length of the input of the Turing machine. \end{definition}

-\ifabstract We use two intermediate lemmas to prove the lower bound.
-Lemma \ref{lem:DC} is from \cite{arora2009computational} and gives a circuit characterization of $\sf{EXP}$.
-Our \lemref{expmrip} uses this characterization to provide an MRIP protocol for $\sf{EXP}$.
-The full proof of \lemref{expmrip}, along with an exposition of DC uniform circuits is in Appendix~\ref{sec:omitted-proofs-algorithms}.